practiceQ Telehealth Options

 This article will highlight the differences between each offering to help you determine which one works best for you.

-practiceQ Telehealth was developed by our team and is included with all new practiceQ plans.
-If you're on an older grandfathered plan it's the more affordable HIPAA compliant option at $10/month per user.
+practiceQ Telehealth was developed by our team and is included with all practiceQ (Practice Management) plans.

-Other than the lower cost, the main benefit is that you won't require an external tool and your clients will not have to download and install any software, as everything runs on the browser.
+The main benefit in using our telehealth is that you won't require an external tool and your clients will not have to download and install any software, as everything runs on the browser.

 Another thing to consider is that, even though things work 99% of the time, the occasional client may have technical difficulties making video calls work in the browser.
 These issues can happen for a variety of reasons, like when the client is on an old browser, fails to give permission to access the camera, etc. Most of these issues are resolved by asking the client to prepare before the video session.
 Since Zoom has their own application, the experience tends to be easier after the app is installed, as users don't have to deal with browser permissions.